Subsection:rrcb_subsection_viewmodel Object

 The Family Health Festival provides an opportunity for the community to connect to a variety of local education, employment, food, health, housing, safety, and transportation resources.
 Free services offered at the FHFs typically include the Food Bank’s Mobile Harvest, assistance with applying for SNAP (food stamps) benefits, immunizations, dental screenings, along with a wide variety of other resources.

-Family Health Festivals are a collaborative service brought to you by a committee of local non-profit, civic, and healthcare organizations, including: Washoe County Health District, Food Bank of Northern Nevada, Immunize Nevada, United Way of Northern Nevada and the Sierra, Community Health Alliance, Northern Nevada HOPES, Community Services Agency, LIBERTY Dental Plan, Family Resource Center, Molina Healthcare, and Health Plan of Nevada.
+Family Health Festivals are a collaborative service brought to you by a committee of local non-profit, civic, and healthcare organizations, including: Northern Nevada Public Health, Food Bank of Northern Nevada, United Way of Northern Nevada and the Sierra, Community Health Alliance, Northern Nevada HOPES, Community Services Agency, Family Resource Center, Molina Healthcare, and Health Plan of Nevada.